 - Returning to Work After COVID-19

-Consider how you will transition and reengage your employees.
-It’s important to understand that the work environment post-COVID-19 will not be the same as the one you left.
+It’s important to understand the work environment post-COVID-19 is not the same as pre-COVID-19.

-Additionally, employees may display varied emotions as they return to work.
-Paying attention to these emotions that could disrupt a successful return to on-campus work can be helpful.
+Additionally, staff and colleagues may display varied emotions.
+Paying attention to these emotions that could disrupt a successful team environment can be helpful.
 Some of the most common feelings may be: